ZuhaibTariq/webdriverio-sample/ReadMe.md

         DEVICE_UUID = " <Your Device UUID>"
         DEVICE_VERSION = " <Your device version>"

-  - Install KAYAK, Momondo, Hotelscombined iOS/Android apps from playstore
+  - Install Test iOS/Android apps from playstore
   - Clone / Download the source code
   - Run the `npm install` to install the requirements